-One of our readers commented on our article about changes to Illinois child support laws that will go into effect on July 1, 2017, with the following question:
+One of our readers commented on our article about changes to Illinois child support laws that went into effect on July 1, 2017, with the following question:

-According to the child support law that will be in effect in Illinois until July 1, 2017, courts are provided with guidelines for the percentage of the non-custodial parent's net income that should be awarded as child support each month, based on the number of children of the particular parents involved.
+According to Illinois child support law, courts are provided with guidelines for the percentage of the non-custodial parent's net income that should be awarded as child support each month, based on the number of children of the particular parents involved.
 You can read more about the current law here.

-In July 1, 2017, Illinois law will change to an "income shares" model of child support.
-According to the new law, courts will use economic tables to determine a baseline level of child support for which both parents will be responsible.
+In July 1, 2017, Illinois law changed to an "income shares" model of child support.
+According to the new law, courts use economic tables to determine a baseline level of child support for which both parents will be responsible.
 Each parent's share of this responsibility will be based on their relative net incomes.
 You can read about the new law in more detail here.